 Exchange Server goes SQL

 The current Exchange 2016 CU2 Preview supports an undocumented registry key to activate SQL Server support for Exchange.
-Personally I do not know, if this was supposed to be officially included in a public realease.
+I do not know if this was supposed to be officially included in a public release.
 So maybe the SQL support was made available by error and is already removed from the most current build again.

-The famous SqueakyLobster registry key in has been used in Exchange 5.5 to troubleshoot performance issues.
-The new „Lobster“ key is used to activate hidden code in Exchange Server product.
+The famous SqueakyLobster registry key has been used in Exchange 5.5 to troubleshoot performance issues.
+The new “Lobster” key activates the hidden code in the Exchange Server product.
 The name of the key is LobsterMapiDB.

 It is assumed that a SQL Server 2014 instance is available.
 A SQL Server 2014 Express edition is sufficient for testing purposes.

-Any changes to configurations or the registry should be validated in a test environment first.
+Any configuration changes or the registry should be validated in a test environment first.
 Never try this in production right away.

 - Create a configuration file to provide the SQL connection string